Frequently Asked Questions

 As a federal receivership supervised by a federal district court, there is no question that the QSF must pay all federal taxes and cannot have a tax deficiency.
 The Receiver is therefore obligated to take a conservative approach to reserving for taxes.
 Once the tax status and liabilities of the receivership are resolved, the Receiver will be able to distribute any assets that were reserved but were not needed to satisfy the receivership’s tax or other obligations.

-What is a Receiver?
+Q. What is a Receiver?

-A Receiver is an individual appointed by the United States District Court to act as a neutral party responsible for administering the assets of the receivership entities and to distribute them to the investors and creditors.
+A. A Receiver is an individual appointed by the United States District Court to act as a neutral party responsible for administering the assets of the receivership entities and to distribute them to the investors and creditors.
 The Court provides instructions concerning the Receiver’s various responsibilities, duties and obligations.
 The Order Appointing Receiver sets forth the Receiver’s duties in this case.
 The Receiver makes periodic reports to the Court.
 The Receiver will distribute the recovered assets to investors and creditors in accordance with an order from the Court.

-Who does the Receiver work for?
+Q. Who does the Receiver work for?

-The Receiver is an agent of the Court and therefore works for the appointing judge.
+A. The Receiver is an agent of the Court and therefore works for the appointing judge.
 The beneficiaries of the Receiver’s work are the investors and creditors.

-Can I still file a claim?
+Q. Can I still file a claim?

 A claims bar date was ordered by the Court, which was January 31, 2018.
 The Court has ordered that the Claims Bar Date may be reopened for the limited purpose of serving individuals and entities who may not have previously received notice.
 If you did not receive notice of the Claims Bar Date, please feel free to submit a claim with an explanation of why it is being submitted late, and the claim will be evaluated by the Receiver.
 Submission of a late claim is not a guarantee that such claim will ultimately be allowed.
 The Court has established May 14, 2019 as a firm claims bar date after which claims which have not been filed will be disallowed in their entirety.

-Investors will need to consult with their own attorney to ascertain their rights to pursue personal claims against brokers.
+A. Investors will need to consult with their own attorney to ascertain their rights to pursue personal claims against brokers.

-Is the Receiver under any time constraints by the Court and the SEC?
+Q. Is the Receiver under any time constraints by the Court and the SEC?

-How do I contact the Receiver?
+Q. How do I contact the Receiver?

 Kathy Bazoian Phelps, Receiver

-Raines Feldman LLP
+Raines Feldman Littrell LLP

-1800 Avenue of the Stars, 12th Floor
+1900 Avenue of the Stars, 19th Floor